Spotted hyena: Social behaviour

 Spotted hyena societies are more complex than those of other carnivorous mammals, and are remarkably similar to those of cercopithecine primates in respect to group size, structure, competition and cooperation.
 Like cercopithecine primates, spotted hyenas use multiple sensory modalities, recognise individual conspecifics, are conscious that some clan-mates may be more reliable than others, recognise third-party kin and rank relationships among clan-mates, and adaptively use this knowledge during social decision making.
 Also, like cercopithecine primates, dominance ranks in hyena societies are not correlated with size or aggression, but with ally networks.
 In this latter trait, the spotted hyena further show parallels with primates by acquiring rank through coalition.
-However, rank reversals and overthrows in spotted hyena clans are very rare.
+However, rank reversals and overthrows in spotted hyena clans are rare.
+When changes in rank do occur, the long-term effects may be profound: Spotted hyenas that underperform their inherited ranks in their formative months are about 1.5 times more likely to die at any given point than are hyenas that maintain or surpass their own inherited ranks.
 The social network dynamics of spotted hyenas are determined by multiple factors.
 Environmental factors include rainfall and prey abundance; individual factors include preference to bond with females and with kin; and topological effects include the tendency to close triads in the network.
 Female hyenas are more flexible than males in their social bonding preferences.
 Higher ranking adult spotted hyenas tend to have higher telomere length and higher levels of some immune defense proteins in their blood serum.